pavani-1510/StudentAdmissionManagementSystem/README.md

-### Project Report: Student Admission Management System
+# Student Admission Management System

 #### 1. Introduction
 The Student Admission Management System is a web application designed to streamline the university admission process.
 This system facilitates online application submission, document upload, application status tracking, and data management.
 The project aims to simplify the admission process for both applicants and administrators, ensuring a smooth and efficient workflow.